cbohnert67/Objective-Data-Scientist/README.md

 # Objective Data Scientist !

-A carefully selected set of learning material for becoming a skilled Data Scientist with Python.
+A carefully designed plan for becoming a good Data Scientist with Python.

 Data Science is a new and complex field.
 It appears as an extension of statistical modeling using programming and domain expertise.

-Data Scientist are better at statistics than any software engineer and better at software engineering than any statistician.
+*Data Scientist are better at statistics than any software engineer and better at software engineering than any statistician.*

-With the explosion of available data and computational power, machine learning techniques and tools are developed fast.

-It is a life long learning journey to get skilled as a Data Scientist.

-One has consequently to build solid foundations either in applied mathematics and programming.

-This is hence the first step in your Data Science journey.
+Becoming a good data scientist requires a combination of education, skills, and experience.
+Here are some steps you can take to improve your chances of success in this field:

+Get a strong foundation in mathematics and computer science: Data science involves working with large amounts of data, and a strong foundation in mathematics and computer science is essential for understanding and applying statistical and machine learning techniques.

+Learn programming languages: Data scientists need to be proficient in at least one programming language, such as Python or R, in order to manipulate and analyze data.
+It is also helpful to have some knowledge of SQL for working with databases.

+Acquire statistical and machine learning skills: Data science involves applying statistical and machine learning techniques to extract insights from data.
+It is important to have a good understanding of these techniques and be able to apply them effectively.

+Gain experience: As with any field, experience is key to becoming a good data scientist.
+Consider taking on data science projects as part of your coursework or as a side project, and try to get internships or entry-level positions in the field to gain practical experience.

+Stay up to date: Data science is a rapidly evolving field, and it is important to stay up to date with the latest technologies and techniques.
+Consider taking online courses or attending conferences to continue learning and staying current.

 ## Step 1.
 Mathematical & Computational Foundations